Unthrottled/simple-zipkin/README.md

 # Distributed Tracing...Sort of...

-This project demonstrates the capabilities of Zipkin's ablity to tracing distributed Systems, without really having requests go no further than the initial server initially queried.
+This project demonstrates the capabilities of Zipkin's ability to trace distributed Systems, without really having requests go no further than the server initially queried.
-Meaning that all dependencies remain on a single server.
+Meaning that all call dependencies remain on a single server.

 To run the sample you will need:
   - Internet Connection (At least the first time it is run)